Last Updated on November 19, 2019

 In malabsorption diseases, there is a deficiency of calcium in the blood due to poor absorption in the diet.
-Lack of vitamin D and/or calcium leads to stimulation of parathyroid hormone.
+Lack of vitamin D and/or calcium leads to the stimulation of parathyroid hormone.

 In renal causes, chronic overproduction of parathyroid hormone in patients and the renal disease itself contributes to the spectrum of bone disease like osteitis fibrosa cystica and mixed uremic osteodystrophy.

 Features suggestive of osteomalacia in adults and rickets in children occur.
 These include softening of bones in adults and joint deformities like valgus and varus in children.
 Some patients may have bone pain.

 Cardiovascular calcification leads to cardiovascular complications.
 Soft tissue calcification, endocrine disturbances, compromised immune system, neurobehavioral changes are noted.
 Bone marrow cell production may be altered.

 Calciphylaxis is painful skin lesions that begin as small nodules or plaques with a purplish color, grow and become necrotic.
 These are resistance to routine wound care.
 These occur due to deposition of calcium salts in the skin and tissues.